urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **a**
-  : An array of any type to be tested for being contigious.
+  : An array of any type to be tested for being contiguous.
 If it is a pointer it shall be associated.

 ### **Result**